 To be evaluated for self-logging, a registered entity should complete the

 Self-Logging Program Participation Request, attach any relevant documents regarding the entity’s internal controls that Texas RE should consider in its formal evaluation, and send an email to Texas RE Enforcement with the subject line “Request for Evaluation – [Registered Entity Name].”
 Upon receiving the request, Texas RE will contact the registered entity regarding any additional information that may be needed in order to complete the review process.
-Texas RE will then begin the process of evaluating whether the registered entity is eligible to self-log after all the necessary information has been received.
-Following completion of Texas RE’s evaluation, Texas RE will provide a written notice regarding whether the registered entity qualifies for self-logging and an explanation of the factors affecting Texas RE’s determination.
+Once all the necessary information has been received, Texas RE will begin the process of evaluating whether the registered entity is eligible to self-log.
+Once evaluation is complete, Texas RE will provide a written notice stating whether the registered entity qualifies for self-logging and an explanation of the factors affecting Texas RE’s determination.
 Note that Texas RE may limit a registered entity’s self-logging activities to certain categories of Reliability Standards or identified Reliability Standard requirements.